mohakK/mohakK.github.io/about.md

 <h1>Mohak Kulshreshtha</h1>
 <p>Mohak Kulshreshtha is a 2nd year student at Shiv Nadar University.
 He is currently doing a major in Computer Science.
 This is his website.
-Apart from Computer Science, Mohak alsoo likes to read.
+Apart from Computer Science, Mohak also likes to read.
 He also likes music. </p>

 <h2>Skills</h2>